October 13th, 2018

 This 100th day was a great one!
 The title will make more sense later.
 But first, there were a couple details I left out from yesterday.
 I didn’t describe my encounter with Cornelius.
-If you’ll recall from previous blogs, I have a thing for chickens (and ducks, geese, peacocks, and… lots of birds).
+Readers will recall from previous blogs, I have a thing for catching chickens (and ducks, geese, peacocks, and… lots of birds).
 But especially roosters.

 Well, the Saufleys had a flock and so I asked Donna if I could catch one.
 Her reply was ‘good luck, you’ll have to get past Cornelius first.’
-Ah, I thought, even better is a sassy rooster.
+Ah, I thought, even better that they have a sassy rooster.
 To preface, she did warn me profusely about how mean he was.